Kay-YOSHI/Strike-Zone-Estimation/README.md

 This repository contains R code for estimating strike zone in Major League Baseball (MLB).
 I used the statcast pitch-by-pitch data on all regular season games in 2019, collected by using the R package "mlbr" (https://github.com/pontsuyu/mlbr).

-In Strike_Zone.R,
+First,
 I estimated called strike probability by fitting a smooth polynomial surface to dummy variable indicating called strike or ball as a function of the horizontal and vertical locations.
 Then, I visualized it by contour plot.
-In addition,
+Second,
 I estimated the strike zone by Support Vector Machine and compared the result with the one from local polynomial regression.

 ## References